ctallec/continuous-rl/docs/index.md

 Now, have you ever tried to do it with a framerate of 1000 FPS instead of the usual 50 FPS?
 Kind of crazy, but things should only be easier.
 We are just providing our agent with a much smaller reaction time, and this should only improve its performance.
-If you were able to react 20 times faster than you normally, you would expect to become much better at everything you do, not much worse.
+If you were able to react 20 times faster than you normally would, you would expect to become much better at everything you do, not much worse.

 ![Not quite the results we were expecting...]({{"/vids/ddpg_low_best.gif" | absolute_url}})